intuition-dev/INTUITION2/PERSPECTIVES/slides/3_conclusion/aMORE.md

 <!-- story -->
-Our Goal: Deliver 10 X faster than today's software development.
+Our Goal: Deliver 10 X faster software development.
 Ex: 5 dev in 6 months to be done 2 devs in 3 weeks.
+We leverage curated list of tech and technique.
+For example one of about 10 of them is: we reposition Pug as 4GL declarative language.

-For example LAMP, the technology WordPress was built on.
+For comparison LAMP, the technology WordPress was built on.
 Every 10 years or so tech gets 10 times better *FORCING* everyone to upgrade.
 Assembly was 10 times better than machine language.
 C is 10 times better than Assembly.
 We believe that we found the answer on how to have a more productive team.

 So far, somehow, SSR LAMP has dominated web deployments, with WP having some 30% of WWW - time to start displacing that.